-Assault crimes—especially domestic violence assault charges—are commonly charged in Wilton, Connecticut.
+Assault crimes—especially domestic abuse charges—are commonly charged.
 While some assault crimes are misdemeanors, most of these offenses are felonies, and they can be among the most serious in the state.
-If you have been arrested for assault, then it is important for you to understand the exact nature of the charges, as well as your defense options.
+If you have been arrested for a violent crime, then it is important for you to understand the exact nature of the charges, as well as your defense options.

 Defining Assault in Wilton

 In Connecticut, assault may be generally defined as intentionally causing injury to another, although in some cases the injury may be the result of reckless or even negligent behavior.
 While the state has more than a dozen assault laws on the books, the primary statutes classify offenses as assault in the first, second, or third-degree.